 Ensure all public-facing pages are accessible.
 Check Search Console to identify pages that aren’t being crawled.
 If crawlers can’t reach a page, it doesn’t exist in the eyes of search engines and AI models.

-For large websites, prioritize the essential page types.
+For large websites, prioritise the essential page types.
 These important pages are usually Home, Category, Service, Product, and Transaction pages.
 The highest value lies on these pages, so they should be the first ones that crawlers can access without obstacles.

 Page Architecture